What is the difference between graduation and commencement?

 - If you are completing alternate requirements, please work with your Faculty Department Chair to submit a Course Substitution Form (view a sample substitution form here; actual forms available from your Department or Faculty Department Chair).

-- If you have attended a previous college or university, follow the online transfer credit request process.
+- If you have attended a previous college or university, transfer credits to PCC.

 - 3) Degree evaluation

 - During your final quarter of your program of study, the Student Records office will review your academic history to confirm all requirements will be met for your degree or certificate.
 You will receive an email via MyPCC confirming your final courses are in progress.
 This email will include information about submitting your diploma name and diploma address.
 If you are in your final term and do not receive an email by Week 9, contact your department or Student Records.